AguaClara/humic_acid/Research Report.md

 ### Experimental Checklist
 Before starting the experiment:
-* The ProCoDA is connected, and appropriately set up for data collection
+* Make sure ProCoDA is connected, and appropriately set up for data collection
-* The stock solutions are adequately filled
+* Check that the stock solutions are adequately filled
-* All tubing is connected properly, and no leaks are present in the system For ~5 minutes after starting the experiment:
+* Check that all tubing is connected properly, and no leaks are present in the system

+For ~5 minutes after starting the experiment:
-* Influent turbidity has stabilized around 100 NTU
+* Make sure the influent turbidity has stabilized around 100 NTU
-* Clay pump should be below 80 RPM
+* Also check that the clay pump is below 80 RPM

 Later during the experiment:
-* Floc blankets have formed in the recirculator
+* Floc blankets should have formed in the recirculator
-* There is still coagulant, clay and humic acid in their respective containers
+* Check that there is still coagulant, clay and humic acid in their respective containers
-* Effluent turbidity should be getting significantly lower as time progresses
+* Ensure that effluent turbidity is getting significantly lower as time progresses

 <div class="alert alert-block alert-danger">
 Don't need "the" in front of ProCoDA